 We will close this section with some small results that show that Definition \ref{def-directsum1} implies the rank of all spaces of dimension and codimension $1$.
 Note that the next results only depend on Definition \ref{def-directsum1}, with the exception of Lemma \ref{allredontop}.

 \begin{Proposition} Let $M$ be a $q$-matroid satisfying the properties of Definition \ref{def-directsum1}.
-Suppose $M_1$ and $M_2$ do not have any loops.
-Then $M$ does not have any loops. \end{Proposition} \begin{proof} Suppose, towards a contraction, that there is a loop $\ell$ in $M$.
-By construction, $\ell$ is not in $E_1$ or in $E_2$.
+Suppose $M_1$ has loop space $L_1$ and $M_2$ has loop space $L_2$.
+Then the loop space of $M$ is $L_1\oplus L_2$. \end{Proposition} \begin{proof} Since loops come in subspaces \cite[Lemma 11]{JP18}, $L_1\oplus L_2$ in $E$ only contains loops.
+We will show $M$ contains no other loops.
+Suppose, towards a contraction, that there is a loop $\ell$ in $M$ that is not in $L_1\oplus L_2$.
+By assumption, $\ell$ is not in $E_1$ or in $E_2$.
 First we apply the semimodular inequality to $E_1$ and $\ell$: